sylabs/singularityce-community/roadmap.md

 We're thinking that a 3.9 release in November 2021 is definite, but a 3.10 might be contigent on what's planned for 4.0.

-* **NVIDIA GPU / CUDA support via upstream tooling** https://github.com/sylabs/singularity/issues/73 SingularityCE uses its own code to bind basic NVIDIA driver/CUDA libraries into a running container.
+* ~~**NVIDIA GPU / CUDA support via upstream tooling** https://github.com/sylabs/singularity/issues/73 SingularityCE uses its own code to bind basic NVIDIA driver/CUDA libraries into a running container.
 This works well, but does not support features such as GPU masking, MIG awareness, that users of docker and the nvidia docker runtime have become accustomed to.
-It's proposed to switch to libnvidia-container for GPU setup to support these features, with the existing pathway as a fall-back.
+It's proposed to switch to libnvidia-container for GPU setup to support these features, with the existing pathway as a fall-back.~~ *Experimental addition for 3.9 merged to master.*

 * **Non-root / Default Security Profiles**
 https://github.com/sylabs/singularity/issues/74